hashicorp/terraform/website/source/intro/use-cases.html.markdown

 environment grows larger and more complex, it becomes increasingly onerous to maintain an up-to-date staging environment.

-Using Terraform, the production environment can codified and then shared with staging, QA or dev.
+Using Terraform, the production environment can be codified and then shared with staging, QA or dev.
 These configurations can be used to rapidly spin up new environments to test in, and then easily disposed of.
 Terraform can help tame the difficulty of maintaining parallel environments, and makes it practical